SubhaVellapandi-Lister/data-channel-import/builtins/README.md

     - removeUnmappedHeaders - boolean defaults to false, if true, then translate config should not remove unmapped header row based on indexMappings.

 - `fileTranslateConfig` is required.
 Properties under fileTranslateConfig.
-    - [fileName] - Example, if you are processing the users file, then we need to specify the `fileName` as `users`.
+    - [fileName] - Example, if you are processing the sections file, then we need to specify the `fileName` as `sections`.
       - columns - main config properties under `columns` are column names for keys, with objects as values.
 Each object supports the following:

         - headerMappings - map one header name to another